wangchu1/dscnn/README.md

 **Code Credit Clarification:**

 The folder GraphPool-master contains implementation of Dominant Set clustering and pooling layer and its dependencies.
 And it is implemented by Chu Wang http://www.cim.mcgill.ca/~chuwang/ .
-The CNN code framework is originally adopted from MVCNN https://github.com/suhangpro/mvcnn, but it has been changed a lot to adapt to our work.
+The CNN code framework is originally adopted from MVCNN https://github.com/suhangpro/mvcnn, but it is signaficantly modified to support end-to-end dominant set clustering during CNN training.
 The core forward/backward propagation rule for DS layer is defined in cnn_shape_init.m located in folder cnn_code.

 **Setup:**